Mass23/MACE_16S_nanopore/README.md

 ```
   Then activate the "basecalling" environment: `conda activate basecalling`

   b.
-Run the basecalling on the pod5 files, if needed use the `pod5 merge *.pod5 -o merged.pod5` function of the basecalling environment to merge all failed and pass pod5 files. (to install pod5 run `/home/USER/anaconda3/envs/basecalling/bin/pip install pod5`)
+Merge the pod5 files, use the `pod5 merge *.pod5 -o merged.pod5` function of the basecalling environment to merge all failed and pass pod5 files. (if needed install pod5 run `/home/USER/anaconda3/envs/basecalling/bin/pip install pod5`)

   c.
 Run the basecalling using dorado with the "sup" model, subsequently demultiplex the bam file and output fastq files:
   ```